sue-wallace/fatal-force-with-crosstalk/README.md

 # fatal-force-with-crosstalk
 Creating an interactive html dashboard using crosstalk which details police shootings in the United States between 2015 and 2018.

-The Markdown script can be used to create a html dashboard containing summary statistics of fatal police shootings in the United States between 2015 and 2018.
+The Markdown script can be used to create a html dashboard containing summary which details a map powered by leaflet as well as plots generated ggplot2.

+[Crosstalk](https://rstudio.github.io/crosstalk/) developed by [Joe Cheng](https://twitter.com/jcheng?lang=en) extends html widgets with interactivity using sliders, radio buttons and filters.

 ## Getting Started